28/NoteworthyII/README.md

   - Remember last session checkbox: Remember page and cursor between sessions
 	- Enabled: Remembers last page and cursor position when you log off.
 	- Disabled: First use each session will open on the current character's page.
-  - Auto focus checkbox: Focus text area when opening note tabs
+  - Autofocus checkbox: Focus text area when opening note tabs
 	- Enabled: Whenever a notes page is opened, the cursor is focused in the text area.
 	- Disabled: To edit text, you must click in the text area.
   - Close on combat checkbox: Close window when entering combat